 An MIT is a ‘Most Important Task”.
 Learning to prioritize your to do list is a brilliant hack for productivity.
 A good number of MIT’s to pick daily is 3-5.
 These are the items you MUST tick off for the day.
-Having task you must complete is a great way to make sure you don’t procrastinate, or waste time doing tasks that aren’t important.
+Having tasks you must complete is a great way to make sure you don’t procrastinate, or waste time doing tasks that aren’t important.

-It is a good habit to create your to do list the night before and have your MIT’s all planned for the next day.
-Think of tasks that are time-sensitive, important or help you create the life you want to lead.
+It is a good habit to create your to-do list the night before and have your MIT’s all planned for the next day.
+Think of tasks that are time-sensitive, important, or help you create the life you want to lead.

 5. Create Easy Tasks